CSI-280/gitgood/README.md

 * To run the project run the command `npm run dev` inside the project directory,
     This should run the project on localhost:8080 which you can go to in your browser
     NOTE: (If working on OSX the default port 8080 will not work,
         you can instead [edit](https://github.com/vuejs/vue-cli/issues/36) the config files to change the port
         or just open another terminal and run it again which will put it on 8081)

+### Working in Vue
+The main files you should work in when working in a view project are the files
+in `src/components` which currently contains the home page and all other pages.

+NOTE: Don't change what's in `index.html`, the main html will get injected by Vue.

+`App.vue` is the main file where you can edit the global CSS and JS, it currently redirects to the homepage.

+`src/router` contains the router files which control the file paths and redirects.

+`src/assets` can be used to store any assets needed for the main files.

 ### Helpful Resources
 * VueJS Local Setup & Routing [Guide](https://medium.com/@maeganwilson_/how-to-create-a-navigation-bar-in-vue-js-8a70e7f29f80)
 * VueJS Page Routing [Tutorial](https://www.thepolyglotdeveloper.com/2017/11/router-navigate-pages-vuejs-application/)
-* VS Code has a Vue plugin that will make vue files easier to write in
+* VS Code has a Vue synatax plugin that will make vue files much easier to read